 Right column content: It is the secondary information such as advertisements and non-content related items

-Top page navigation: Even though in the design this will be on the top, it's best to have it at the bottom in text-only viewing with an anchor link to it for easy access.
+Top page navigation: Even though in the design this will be on the top, we’ve coded it at the bottom in text-only viewing with an anchor link to it for easy access.

 Footer information: If this was a page of real content, it's nice to see whose site we're on again, especially if we've been scrolling or reading down for some time

-Moving navigation to the bottom:

-Some SEO experts believe that another reason to semantically push the navigation items down the page after the body of content as far as possible is that it encourages the search engine bots to crawl and index more of the page's content before wandering off down the first link it comes to.
-The more content the bot can index at a time, the sooner you'll be displayed with it on the search engine.
-Apparently, it can take months before a site is fully indexed, depending on its size.
-I have no idea if this is actually true, but it's inline with my semantic structure based on usability, so no harm done.
-You'll have to tell us at Packt Publishing if you think this structure works.

-Attaching your CSS style sheet
+Attaching our CSS style sheet

+So, now that we have an HTML file set up, the next step is to create a stylesheet for our CSS.

-The following CSS "shell" contains all the areas or categories in which I like to organize my CSS rules.Here's a quick "refresher" on how to apply the following CSS rules (if these seem unfamiliar or "new" to you, you may want to check out the resources in Chapter 1 and brush up on your CSS skills):
+Here's a quick refresher on how to apply the following CSS rules (if these seem unfamiliar or new to you, you may want to check out the resources in Chapter 1 and brush up on your CSS skills):

 HTML object tags (header, paragraph, list items, div tags, and so on) can just be listed as a CSS rule for example, div{...} p{...}.